kanyun157/tuxracer-vr/README.md

 * [TuxRacerVR_v0.63.zip](https://github.com/jdtaylor/tuxracer-vr/releases/download/v0.63/TuxRacerVR_v0.63.zip)
 * Make sure the Oculus runtime is installed and running in either extended or direct-to-rift mode.
 * Download, unzip, and run exe from the extracted directory.
-* If in extended mode, use the F9 key to toggle between the Rift and back.
+* If in extended mode, use F2 or F9 key to toggle between the Rift and back.
 Direct-to-rift should "Just Work" (no need for F9 key) and mirror to both displays.
 * See config/options.txt for performance tweaks if needed (see below).

 ### Linux: